hypo69/hypo/docs/gemini/out/en/explainer/src/product/__init__.md

 * **Variables:**
-    * `MODE = 'dev'`: A string variable likely used for configuration purposes (e.g., to differentiate development mode from production mode).
+    * ``: A string variable likely used for configuration purposes (e.g., to differentiate development mode from production mode).
 This is a simple example of a configuration variable.

 * **Classes (indirectly mentioned):**
     * `Product`: Likely a class that represents a product with properties and methods.
 The comment clearly states that its definition exists in `product.py`.